Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Tags (`tags`)

 The `tags` variable is a default set of tags to apply to resources that support them.
-In many cases, these tags can be overriden on a per resource basis.
+In many cases, these tags can be overridden on a per resource basis.

 Example usage: